applitude/tic-tac-toe/README.md

+This crash course was made by Kai Jeu Chiem, Saru Subschandran and William Arild Dahl from Applitude student association.
+12/10/2017

 # Introduction to JavaScript

 In this course you will learn the basics of JavaScript.
 With JavaScript we will make a simple Tic-Tac-Toe game to demonstrate how to use DOM (Document Object Model) manipulation.

-This course is made by Kai Jeu Chiem, Saru Subschandran and William Arild Dahl from Applitude student association.

 # Step 0: What are we going to do in this course
 Using JavaScript we will create a simple